4 Things You Didn’t Know You Should Avoid During Pregnancy

 2. Too Many Vitamins

-Well, yes, it is possible, particularly with how frequently prenatal vitamins are marketed to expectant mamas as being essential to their unborn child’s health, creating a belief that we need to flood our bodies with as many vitamins as possible.
+As a matter of fact, yes.
+It is actually possible to take too many vitamins while pregnant.
+Particularly with how frequently prenatal vitamins are marketed to expectant mamas as being essential to their unborn child’s health, creating a belief that we need to flood our bodies with as many vitamins as possible.

 While it is debatable how necessary prenatal vitamins are during pregnancy, there is one thing experts agree on: Too much artificial vitamin intake can be toxic.

-Taking a prenatal vitamin alone (like this one) should not cause an overdose, but if you are using other supplements in addition to this, you need to be careful and verify with your doctor or midwife that the amounts you are taking of each vitamin are safe.
+Taking a prenatal vitamin alone should not cause an overdose, but if you are using other supplements in addition to this, you need to be careful and verify with your doctor or midwife that the amounts you are taking of each vitamin are safe.

 The APA has a table with the recommended daily amounts of vitamins during pregnancy, but keep in mind that natural foods are the best sources of vitamins (also something experts agree on whether or not they advise taking a prenatal supplement).